Chief Seattle Council

-Chief Seattle Council (originally called Seattle Area Council) is the local council governing the scouting activities of the Boy Scouts of America in a large part of the Puget Sound and Seattle area, including almost all of the Olympic Peninsula.
+Chief Seattle Council (originally called Seattle Area Council) is the local council governing the scouting activities of Scouting America in a large part of the Puget Sound and Seattle area, including almost all of the Olympic Peninsula.

 History

 In 1915 the Seattle Council was formed, changing its name to Seattle Area in 1924, and to Chief Seattle in 1954.

 In 1917 the Bremerton and Port Angeles councils were formed, both ceased operation in 1919 and the Seattle Council took over were they had served.
 In 1956 the Olympic Area Council was formed, merging into Chief Seattle in 1974.

 Organization

-The council is divided into districts:
+The council is divided into territories, which are themselves divided into districts: